iriusrisk/startleft/docs/startleft-processors/iac/cft/CloudFormation-Examples.md

 directories, show you how to carry out the different stages of the process separately or in a single step.

 ### Security Groups on multinetwork with Load Balancer
-This is a rich example when you can see in action some the capabilities of startleft.
+This is a rich example when you can see in action some the capabilities of StartLeft.
 It represents the threat model for an architecture with two trust zones and several _Virtual Private Networks_ which contain elements such as:

 * [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/).